Garrett-Productions/sockets_w_ciso/rewatch.readme.md

         thats the event, then we 'll attach a call back for when its heard the callback will tak a paramter, that we get, from our connection event, (socket) everytime a new user connects to our socketserver, an ID will be generated, and thats what we are capturing here
+    * notes on the callback in io.on when a user hits submit, its going to be a chat message event
 ------------------------------------------------------------------------

 Server.js